 If the test shows a low risk of metastasis (the PAM50 score is low), the use of hormone therapy alone may be considered [16,43-44].
 In this way, Prosigna may help some people avoid chemotherapy and its side effects.

 PAM50 (Prosigna) helps predict the chance of metastasis for postmenopausal women with breast cancers that are all of the following [16,43-44]:

 - Tumor size no larger than 5 cm

 - ER-positive (and will be treated with hormone therapy)

 - Lymph node-negative

-Some findings show PAM50 (Prosigna) may help identify which ER-positive breast cancers may benefit from hormone therapy beyond 5 years .
+PAM50 (Prosigna) is being studied to see whether or not it may help identify which ER-positive breast cancers may benefit from hormone therapy beyond 5 years .